Ethiopian bee-eater: Diet

-Ethiopian bee-eaters are an insectivorous species, and their diet largely consists of flying bugs such as butterflies, dragonflies, moths, large beetles, and bees.
-Ethiopian bee-eaters primarily utilize two hunting methods.
-They either dart swiftly between the shrubs and low branches of trees to seize insects, or descend at a slow, even pace from their roost, hovering in the air momentarily before snatching their prey.
-After ensnaring their impending meal, they return to their perch, secure the prey at the forefront of their beaks, and repeatedly strike their heads against a branch to ensure its demise before consumption.
+The Ethiopian bee-eater is insectivorous, and its diet largely consists of flying insects such as butterflies, dragonflies, moths, large beetles, and bees.
+The Ethiopian bee-eater primarily uses two hunting methods.
+It either darts swiftly between the shrubs and low branches of trees to seize insects, or descends at a slow, even pace from its roost, hovering in the air momentarily before snatching its prey.